 This structure offers considerable flexibility.
 It allows sampling intensity to vary across PSUs, accommodates operational constraints, and reduces travel effort by concentrating field measurements within a subset of selected PSUs.

 Two-stage sampling is a generalization of cluster sampling.
-The cluster design introduced in Section 17 corresponds to a special case of two-stage sampling in which all SSUs within each selected PSU are measured.
+The cluster design introduced in Chapter 18 corresponds to a special case of two-stage sampling in which all SSUs within each selected PSU are measured.

 Two-stage sampling relaxes this requirement.
 Instead of measuring every SSU within a selected PSU, only a subset of SSUs is sampled.
 This distinction is important.
 In single-stage cluster sampling, sampling variability reflects only differences among PSUs, because SSU-level variation is fully observed within each cluster.
 In two-stage sampling, variability arises from both stages: between-PSU variation due to first-stage selection and within-PSU variation due to second-stage sampling.
 As a result, estimators and variance expressions must explicitly account for uncertainty introduced at both stages.